maxbildner/coinspace/README.md

 ## Features
 ### Custom User Authentication
-A custom Ruby on Rails back-end user authentication pattern with a BCrypt ruby gem was used.
+I used a custom Rails back-end user authentication pattern with a BCrypt ruby gem.
 Bcrypt internally uses Blowfish encryption.
 The following is part of the auth pattern from the user model:
 ```
 def self.find_by_credentials(email, password)